 To get to us with minimum walking, park for free at the South Devon Railway Buckfastleigh station and come by steam train.
 Joint tickets are available, giving discounted entry"

 A wheelchair friendly walk (1.4 km/0.9m) around Paignton's Roundham Head with extensive views over Tor Bay to Touquay.

 Tarka Trail along the Taw estuary from Fremington Quay.
+Adapted bikes for hire.
 A 'Tramper' all terrain mobility scooter can be hired to explore the nearby Home Farm Marsh Nature Reserve.
-See website for opening times
+See website for details and opening times

 A range of accessible holiday accommodation.